top of page

 Caritas Lebanon: The Afterschool Program

-CL’s Afterschool Program (ASP) was launched in 2005 and serves disadvantaged communities in and around Beirut.
-It provides a vital lifeline, allowing for underperforming children rated as at-risk of dropping out of school and referred to the program from the local public schools, for their continuing in education.
+CL’s Afterschool Program (ASP) was launched in 2005 and serves to serve disadvantaged communities in and around Beirut.
+It provides a vital life-line to continuing in education for underperforming children rated as at-risk of dropping out of school referred to the program from the local public schools.

 ASP’s goals are: